mhsharifani/Automatic-Volume-Adjustment-AVA-/README.md

 # About creators

-This project is the result of the equal collaboration between Mohamad Hossein Sharifani([mhsharifani](https://github.com/mhsharifani "mhsharifani's Github Homepage")) and Amir Hossein Hasani([AmirHHasani](https://github.com/AmirHHasani "AmirHHasani's Github Homepage")).
+This project is the result of the equal collaboration between Mohamad Hossein Sharifani([mhsharifani](https://github.com/mhsharifani "mhsharifani's Github Homepage")) and Amir Hossein Hasani([AmirHHasani](https://github.com/AmirHHasani "AmirHHasani's Github Homepage"))

 The initial idea of this project was brought up by [mhsharifani](https://github.com/mhsharifani "mhsharifani's Github Homepage") and he is also the general constructor of this work's phases.